 Download the PayFast plugin here

-Unzip and upload the plugin’s folder to your /template/ext/ directory.
+Unzip and upload the plugin’s folder to your /wp-content/plugins/ directory.

 Activate the extension in Plugins menu of WordPress.